 My routine is very different during the winter than during the summer.
 In the colder months, I'm indoors more, I exercise less, and I crave warm comfort foods.
 If you can relate, then consider these ways to detox your winter tendencies and boost your health's resiliency!

-Indoor Air Contaminants Indoor air can be 2 to 5 times more polluted than outdoor air, and even up to 100 times higher for some pollutants.
+Indoor air can be 2 to 5 times more polluted than outdoor air, and even up to 100 times higher for some pollutants.
 The EPA estimates that we spend up to 90 percent of our time indoors.
-And probably even more when it’s cold!
+And probably, even more, when it's cold!

 During the winter, we also open windows and doors less.
 So toxic fumes from the release of indoor materials and from other sources become trapped and accumulate.
 Consequently, indoor air during the winter can be more polluted.
 The tips below, however, can detox your indoor air.